Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Renormalized vacuum fluctuations from adiabatic regularization method

-As a concrete example how to use the adiabatic regularization, we consider the vacuum field fluctuations of the massless minimally coupling scalar field ($\xi=0$ and $m=0$) in the de Sitter spacetime (for the details see e.g. Ref.\cite{Haro:2010zz,Haro:2010mx} ).
+As a concrete example, how to use the adiabatic regularization, we consider the vacuum field fluctuations of the massless minimally-coupled scalar field ($\xi=0$ and $m=0$) in de Sitter background (for the detailed discussions see Refs.~\cite{Haro:2010zz,Haro:2010mx}).
 In this case, the mode function $\delta { \chi }_{ k }\left( \eta \right) $ can be exactly given by

 where